 When six miles came and went, it made me happy that I was half way.
 I felt like I was starting feel the first signs of tiring and wondered how much longer I could hold the pace for before needing to slow down.
 I should really have started to think about fuel or water; but for the entire race I didn’t bother with either.
 I didn’t want to slow down so there were Jelly Babies going unused in my shorts pocket.

-There were times when running into the wind was tough, and to convince myself to hold on to the pace (or at least not to slow too much) I convinced myself that the sooner I finished the race the sooner I could see Gen. We’d planned to meet up at some point after the race - so it could be hours away; but when you’re looking for a reason to keep working hard it doesn’t have to be rational.
+There were times when running into the wind was tough, and to convince myself to hold on to the pace (or at least not to slow too much) I convinced myself that the sooner I finished the race the sooner I could see a friend.
+We’d planned to meet up at some point after the race - so it could be hours away; but when you’re looking for a reason to keep working hard it doesn’t have to be rational.

 After passing the water station of the sixth time I noticed that Harriet had dropped behind me and this time wasn’t overtaking again a few minutes later like she had been so many times before.
 I have to say: even though I don’t know her and have no idea who she is, I did wonder if the weaving through runners had slowed her down.
 It was certainly slowing me down and there was now a little over 2 miles left to go.